Home

-There's a reason why the expression "pain in the neck" is so common.
-Neck pain is the 4th leading cause of worldwide disability.
-Approximately 50% of individuals will experience a significant episode of neck pain in their lifetime.1
+If you're asking this question, you're not alone.
+Neck pain, known in the medical community as cervicalgia, is the 4th leading cause of worldwide disability.
+Around half of all individuals will experience significant neck pain in their lifetime.1

 Table of Contents